The Importance Of Asking & Practicing People's Pronouns

 We make the conscious choice to do this.

-We must bring our consciousness to pronouns.
-Which means we must bring our consciousness to gender.
+When we bring our consciousness to pronouns, we bring our consciousness to gender.

 The more we do it, the easier it gets and becomes second nature.

-Getting in the habit of stating our own pronouns and asking others theirs gets us embodying a more freeing way beyond the gender binary.
+Getting in the habit of stating our own pronouns and asking others theirs gets us embodying possibilities beyond the gender binary.

 If you're a teacher/facilitator, ask your students to state what pronouns they use and model the same.